danferth/friday/README.md

 ======================
 People in the office always want to know, *when is it time for the weekend* so the **Fridy Countdown Clock** was created.

-Small PHP page that displays a countdown timer to fridays 5:30 PST
+Small PHP app that displays a countdown timer to fridays 5:30 PST

 **Things that need to be completed**